 The following English Language Proficiency tests results are accepted by the School of Graduate Studies:

 TOEFL iBT (Test of English as a Foreign Language Internet-based Test)

 For an overall minimum score of 88 (out of 120)

 Applicants must have the minimum score in each test, as well as the minimum overall score.

-Any applicant whose first language is not English, but who, within the 12 month period prior to the month of application, has studies for at least one complete year at a post-secondary institution where English is the official language of instruction, may submit with their application a request to be exempted from the English language proficiency test requirement.
+Any applicant whose first language is not English, but who, within the 12 month period prior to the month of application, has studied for at least one complete year at a post-secondary institution where English is the official language of instruction, may submit with their application a request to be exempted from the English language proficiency test requirement.
 The Director of Admissions, School of Graduate Studies, will review the request.
 The applicant will be informed of the results of the review.

 Paying the Application Fee